openocd-org/openocd/src/target/target/readme.txt

 2. If the target is correctly configured, flash must be writable without any other helper commands.
 It is assumed that all write-protect mechanisms should be disabled.

+3. The configuration scripts should be defined such as the binary that was written to flash verifies (turn off remapping, checksums, etc...)

+flash write_image [file] <parameters>
+verify_image [file] <parameters>